prechy123/Anime-Connect/readme.md

 # Anime-Connect

 Welcome to Anime-Connect, a full-stack social media platform dedicated to anime enthusiasts around the world.
-Connect with fellow fans, share your favorite anime moments, and discover new series to binge-watch!
+Connect with fellow fans, share your favorite anime moments, and discover new series to binge-watch!!!

 ## Features